Optimization of the fermentation process of Cordyceps sobolifera Se-CEPS and its anti-tumor activity in vivo

 Professor Raj R Rao

-Professor Rao is Associate Professor at the Department of Chemical and Life Science Engineering at Virginia Commonwealth University in Richmond, Virginia.
-He earned his B.E., (Hons) and M.Sc (Hons) concurrently in Chemical Engineering and Biological Sciences, respectively, from Birla Institute of Technology.
+Professor Rao received his B.E.
+(Hons) and M.Sc (Hons) concurrently in Chemical Engineering and Biological Sciences, respectively, from Birla Institute of Technology and Sciences (BITS), Pilani, India.
 He then went on to earn his M.S in Biotechnology from the University of Texas, and his Ph.D in Biological Engineering from the University of Georgia.
+He currently serves as the Department Head and Billingsley Endowed Professor in Biomedical Engineering at the University of Arkansas, Fayetteville.
+Prior to that (2005-2016), he served on the faculty at Virginia Commonwealth University, in the Department of Chemical and Life Science Engineering, School of Engineering.
 He is a valued member of the Society for Biological Engineering, Biomedical Engineering Society, Institute of Biological Engineering, and International Society for Stem Cell Research.
 Professor Rao has authored over 50 peer reviewed articles in a wide range of journals.

-For more information, see Professor Rao's faculty page.
+For more information, see Professor Rao's department page.